Lining Up at the Gates of the Oregon Supreme Court

 Both Lane and Lincoln counties are looking for amicus curiae (“friends of the court” briefs) to support their efforts.
 They are also seeking donations to support the costs associated with their cases.
 Contact: communityrightslanecounty.org; lincolncountycommunityrights.org; email@example.com.

 Playing Demolition Derby with Our Democratic Rights

 On October 6th Northwest organizer Kai Huschke and attorney Terry Lodge from CELDF presented on the realities of what is happening in Lane and Lincoln counties and how they are connected to much bigger and deeper issues surrounding democratic rights and where the power to govern resides.
 The 90-minute “Playing Demolition Derby with Our Democratic Rights” event was hosted by the Oregon Community Rights Network.
-It covered backgrounds on citizen initiatives and state ceiling preemption, how barriers have been and continue to be erected to deny the power of the people, and ultimately what that means for the health and prosperity for people and ecosystems.
-It was a robust mix of presentations, conversations between Kai and Terry, and engagement with the audience on matters of keen importance for Oregon but also the whole country.
-A video of the event can be found at the YouTube channel for the Oregon Community Rights Network.
+It covered backgrounds on citizen initiatives and state ceiling preemption, how barriers have been and continue to be erected to deny the power of residents, and ultimately what that means for the health and prosperity for people and ecosystems.
+A video of the event can be found on the Oregon Community Rights Network Youtube Channel.